You

 limited by small numbers of heavy long-term MJ users and by sources of possible

-bias.
 Methods: We therefore assessed possible associations between

 MJ use - including heavy long-term use - and the risk of lung cancer (ca) in middle-aged